christophscheuch/website/content/publication/demand-uncertainty.md

 publication_short = "Work in Progress"

 # Abstract and optional shortened version.
 abstract = "Reward-based crowdfunding allows entrepreneurs to sell claims on future products to finance investments.
 Entrepreneurs thereby generate demand information and may condition their investment decisions on it.
-I characterize the profit-maximizing crowdfunding mechanism in a setting where consumers have private information about product valuations.
-Two types of demand uncertainty matter for the profit-maximizing mechanism: the number of consumers who value the product and the magnitude of their valuation.
-Entrepreneurs may finance all viable projects by committing to prices that decrease in the number of pledgers, thus granting consumers with high valuations an information rent.
-If the forgone rent is large, however, entrepreneurs prefer fixed high prices that preclude financing of demand states with low valuations." abstract_short = ""
+I characterize the profit-maximizing crowdfunding mechanism in a setting where consumers have private information about product valuations and entrepreneurs face uncertainty about possible reservation prices.
+Entrepreneurs may finance all viable projects by committing to prices that decrease in the number of pledgers, which grants consumers with high reservation prices information rents.
+However, if the information rents exceed a threshold, entrepreneurs prefer fixed high prices that preclude financing of demand states with low reservation prices." abstract_short = ""

 # Featured image thumbnail (optional)